PritamMondal4004/Algorithm/Algorithm-using-c/README.md

 # 8-Puzzle Problem Algorithm

-Step 1: SET STATUS = 1 (ready state) for each node in the state space graph.
+Step 1: SET STATE = UNVISITED (value = 1) for each node in the SEARCH_GRAPH.

-Step 2: Enqueue the initial state (starting node) A and set its STATUS = 2 (waiting state).
+Step 2: Add the INITIAL_STATE (starting node) START_NODE to the QUEUE and set its STATE = IN_QUEUE (value = 2).

-Step 3: Repeat Steps 4 and 5 until QUEUE is empty or the goal state is reached.
+Step 3: Repeat Steps 4 and 5 until the QUEUE is empty or the GOAL_STATE is found.

-Step 4: Dequeue a node N.
+Step 4: Remove the front node CURRENT_NODE from the QUEUE.

-    Process it (check if N is the goal state).
+Check if CURRENT_NODE is the GOAL_STATE.

-    If N is the goal state, print the solution and EXIT.
+If CURRENT_NODE is the GOAL_STATE, print the solution path and EXIT.

-    If not, set its STATUS = 3 (processed state).
+If not, mark CURRENT_NODE as VISITED (value = 3).

-Step 5: Enqueue all valid and unvisited neighboring states of N (those with STATUS = 1) and set their STATUS = 2 (waiting state).
+Step 5: Identify all valid and UNVISITED neighboring nodes of CURRENT_NODE (those with STATE = UNVISITED).

+For each valid neighbor NEIGHBOR_NODE, add it to the QUEUE and set its STATE = IN_QUEUE (value = 2).

+Optionally, record the path or parent of each NEIGHBOR_NODE to trace back the solution path later.

 [END OF LOOP]

-Step 6: EXIT
+Step 6: If the QUEUE is empty and no goal state is found, EXIT with a message indicating that no solution exists.
 ![download](https://github.com/user-attachments/assets/9060bebe-26dd-4a9a-9019-51f727d9ea02)